great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 dbt run
 ```

-Again, we can see the models successfully created as tables and views but in our public schema:
+You will see the models have been created successfully as tables and views within the public schema:

 ![Seeded tables](./dbt_tutorial/seeded_tables.png)

-Exit the dbt Docker container's terminal by running:
+To exit the dbt Docker container's terminal, run the following command:
 ```bash
 exit
 ```

-## Use Great Expectations to create Data Quality Tests
+## 6. Use Great Expectations to create data quality tests
-Now that you have some data to test in your database, set up GX so that you can create some data quality tests and run them against the data.

-You will be following the [GX getting started guide](https://docs.greatexpectations.io/docs/oss/get_started/get_started_with_gx_and_sql), but running it inside Docker.
-There are a number of ways you can create the GX configuration.
-In this tutorial, you will use a Jupyter Notebook, but you can also use your preferred Python development tool instead.
+In the next section of this tutorial, you will follow the [Getting Started](https://docs.greatexpectations.io/docs/oss/get_started/get_started_with_gx_and_sql) guide to run GX with SQL within a Docker container.
+This guide describes the process using Jupyter Notebook, although you can use any Python development tool you prefer.

 ### Initialize the Jupyter Notebook Server
-Run the following command in our project’s terminal to start the Jupyter Notebook Server:
+Run the following command within the project directory to start the Jupyter Notebook server:
 ```bash
 docker exec great-expectations jupyter notebook --allow-root --no-browser --ip=0.0.0.0
 ```